mstksg/inCode/copy/entries/advent-gol.md

 maybe even more curious --- a *lot* of those stacks are duplicated over many xy cells.

-In my [personal puzzle input][owninput], *most* of the stacks were duplicated many times across different xy cells.
-If you highlight any arbitrary starting condition through t=6, you'll see too that many (if not most) xy cells have multiple other xy cells that have identical stacks to them.
+In my [personal puzzle input][owninput] (click to load into the simulation), *most* of the stacks were duplicated many times across different xy cells.
+If you highlight the cells in any arbitrary starting condition through t=6, you'll see too that many (if not most) xy cells have multiple other xy cells that have identical stacks to them.

 This final insight yields the final optimization we have discovered, as of time of writing.
 The optimization is that we can treat an *entire stack* as an